dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-azure-eventhubs.md

 For example, a Dapr app running on Kubernetes with `dapr.io/app-id: "myapp"` will need an Event Hubs consumer group named `myapp`.

 Note: Dapr passes the name of the Consumer group to the EventHub and so this is not supplied in the metadata.

+## Entity Management

+When entity management is enabled in configuration, as long as the application has the right role and permissions to manipulate the Event Hub namespace, creation of Event Hubs and consumer groups can be done on the fly.

+The Evet Hub name is the `topic` field in the incoming request to publish or subscribe to, while the consumer group name is the name of the `dapr app` which subscribes to a given Event Hub.
+For example, a Dapr app running on Kubernetes with name `dapr.io/app-id: "myapp"` requires an Event Hubs consumer group named `myapp`.

+Entity management is only possible when using [Azure Authentication]({{< ref "authenticating-azure.md" >}}) mechanisms and not via `connectionString`.

+Note: Dapr passes the name of the Consumer group to the EventHub and this is not supplied in the metadata.

 ## Subscribing to Azure IoT Hub Events